 During the course of operations, the government has activity between funds for various purposes.
-Any residual balances outstanding at year-end are reported as interfund receivables and payables.
+Any residual balances outstanding at year end are reported as interfund receivables and payables.
 While these balances are reported in fund financial statements, certain eliminations are made in the preparation of the government-wide financial statements.
-Balances between the funds included in governmental activities are eliminated so that only the net amount is included in business-type activities (i.e., the enterprise funds) are eliminated so that only the net amount is included as internal balances in the business-type activities (i.e., the enterprise funds) are eliminated so that only the net amount is included as internal balances in the business-type activities column.
+Balances between the funds included in governmental activities are eliminated so that only the net amount is included as internal balances in the governmental activities column.
+Similarly, balances between the funds included in business-type activities (i.e., the enterprise funds) are eliminated so that only the net amount is included as internal balances in the business-type activities column.